alexerdmann/HER/README.md

 # HER: Humanities Entity Recognizer

 HER is an easy-to-use, active learning tool designed to help Digital Humanists efficiently and effectively automate the identification of entities like persons or places in large text corpora.
-It robustly handles different types of entities, different languages, styles, and domains, and varying levels of structure in texts.
+It offers a *whitebox* solution for robust handling of different types of entities, different languages, styles, and domains, and varying levels of structure in texts.

 ## Overview